 We offer Physiotherapy services for your pet.
 We can help when your pet is sore from sport, play or age, or recovering from injury or surgery

-Sarah Sojka is an AHPRA registered Physiotherapist and has always had a passion for working with animals since she was young.
+Sarah Sojka is an AHPRA registered Physiotherapist and has her Masters of Veterinary Physiotherapy (through the University of Liverpool).
+She has always had a passion for working with animals since she was young.
 She originally wanted to become a veterinarian, however when her family pet lost the ability to walk and needed physiotherapy to return to walking.
 She saw the amazing results of physiotherapy and knew that she would love to work with animals helping them rehabilitate post injury.

 Many people ask what a Physiotherapist for animals actually does or when they should see us.
 We recommend that your dog receives physiotherapy:

 – After any joint surgery (e.g. stifle/knee, hip, elbow, shoulder etc.)

 – After your dog has injured themselves or is limping.

 – If your dog has been diagnosed with osteoarthritis, hip dysplasia or elbow dysplasia